rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 I will run this command in the background after opening a PR that I think is done, but rarely otherwise. -nmatsakis)

-The test results are cached and previously successfull tests are `ignored` during testing.
+The test results are cached and previously successful tests are `ignored` during testing.
 The stdout/stderr contents as well as a timestamp file for every test can be found under `build/ARCH/test/`.
 To force-rerun a test (e.g. in case the test runner fails to notice